Here are some of the chains that have come and gone across the United States.

 Howard Johnson's restaurant

 In the 1970s, Howard Johnson's restaurants numbered over 1,000 in the United States, serving patrons under the familiar weather vane and orange roof.
 However, the company was sold to Marriott in 1985, and the hotel chain of the same name still exists.
-As of 2017, there was just one HoJo's restaurant left in the upstate resort village of Lake George, N.Y.
-However, the property it is on is for sale, and the fate of the restaurant is unclear.
+In 2022, the last HoJo's restaurant left, in the upstate resort village of Lake George, N.Y., shut its doors for good.

 In 2003, sporting goods retailer Sports Authority had more than 200 stores across 33 states, but competition from online stores and other retailers drove the company into bankruptcy in 2016.
 The chain closed all its stores, and its online presence was sold to rival Dick's Sporting Goods.
 This photo is from June 17, 2016 in Denver, Colo.